glycoinfo/GLIC/database/index.md

 <br>

 ### GlyGen
-  GlyGen is a web based database that integrates glycomics and proteomics data from multiple international databases into a single resource.
-This allows to asked questions across from multiple databases and domains using one interface.
-GlyGen provides data as webpages, downloadable CSV files, RESTful web service APIs using JSON format and as SPARQL endpoint.
+  GlyGen is a data integration and dissemination project for carbohydrate and glycoconjugate related data.
+  GlyGen retrieves information from multiple international data sources and integrates and harmonizes this data.
+The GlyGen web portal allows exploration of this data and execution of unique searches that cannot be performed using any of the integrated databases in isolation.
+GlyGen also provides machine readable APIs and a SPARQL endpoint to access the integrated data.

 <br>